An Auto-Differentiable Likelihood Pipeline for the Cross-Correlation of CMB and Large-Scale Structure due to the Kinetic Sunyaev-Zeldovich Effect: Application to simulations

 In all plots of the reconstruction power spectrum, we have adjusted an overall (scale-independent) amplitude parameter to match the theory power.
 This is equivalent to fixing the \say{velocity bias} described in \cite{arxiv.1810.13423}, which also has to be marginalized over in the case of the QE.
+The velocity bias is physically associated with the unknown normalization of the electron density in the real universe.
+In simulations, it could be fixed by carefully tracking normalizations and the masking bias but we have not done this here.
 We also estimated the small-scale power spectrum that appears in the prior term from simulations.
 In the future, we aim to fit a parametrization of the small-scale power spectrum jointly with the field parameters to take into account baryonic uncertainty.